Pregabalin: Mechanism of action

 Pregabalin is a member of the gabapentinoid class, also known as α_{2}δ ligands.
 Despite being a structural analog of γ-aminobutyric acid (GABA), pregabalin is inactive at GABA receptors and does not mimic GABA.
 Instead, its action involves binding to a specific site on the α_{2}δ-1 protein and reducing the release of excitatory neurotransmitters in synapses.

 Pregabalin does not directly block calcium channels (it is not a calcium channel blocker), as it does not bind to the ion conducting channel protein, called α1.
 However, in vitro studies show that pregabalin can reduce the normal traffic of calcium channels from intracellular sites (where they do not function) to membrane sites where they are functional.

 While the mechanism of action of pregabalin is not definitively characterized, its action in animal models of pain, seizures and anxiety requires binding to the α_{2}δ-1 protein.
-It has been found that this binding inhibits several actions of α2δ-1 and also inhibits the release of excitatory neurotransmitters.
+It has been found that this binding inhibits several actions of α_{2}δ-1 and also inhibits the release of excitatory neurotransmitters.
 These excitatory neurotransmitters include glutamate, norepinephrine (noradrenaline), serotonin, dopamine, substance P, and calcitonin gene-related peptide.
 By inhibiting the release of these neurotransmitters, pregabalin reduces excess activity of neuron networks, which helps alleviate symptoms and provides relief for patients experiencing pain, seizures, or other related symptoms.